omegat-org/omegat/release/ci/readme.txt

 There are two main functions:

-1. Building and testing OmegaT trunk (nightly builds)
+1. Building and testing OmegaT trunk and active branches (nightly builds)

 2. Syncing SourceForge Subversion and git repositories